 If you plan to earn a bachelor’s degree in engineering or a related field, check with a

 member of the Engineering Technology or Engineering departments to discuss your transfer options.
-Get general information about transferring your community college credits to a four-year institution at the
+Get general information about transferring your community credits to a four-year institution at the

 Transfer Services website.